-The GIA scale starts with the letter D, which represents a perfectly colorless diamond, and continues to the letter Z, with each letter in between delineating an increasing presence of color.
-The average person is able to detect the difference between a grade D diamond and that of a Z because of the significant difference between the opposite ends of the scale.
+The GIA diamond grading scale starts with the letter D, which represents a perfectly colorless diamond, and continues to the letter Z, with each letter in between delineating an increasing presence of color intensity.
+The average person is able to detect the difference between a grade D color diamond and that of a Z color diamond because of the significant difference between the opposite ends of the scale.
 However, generally, measurements must take place under explicitly controlled lighting and precise viewing conditions by a trained professional, as subtle differences may be undetectable to an untrained eye.
 The scale can be further broken down into five categories with color grades that range from colorless to light in color.

 Faint.
 Grades K, L and M make up the Faint category of colors.
 At this point, you may begin to be able to detect the tint of the diamond without prior training, since they possess a visible yellow tint.
-Due to the color variation, diamonds of this grade are much less desired, resulting in steep price drops from the previous category.
-A grade K diamond can cost as much as 50% less than a grade G diamond.
+Due to the color variation, diamonds of this grade are much less desired, resulting in steep price drops from the previous category of the color chart.
+A grade K color diamond can cost as much as 50% less than a grade G color diamond.
 For this reason, many diamond stores and dealers don’t hold diamonds below I-J color in stock, However, some people find the warm coloration appealing, and may be interested in diamonds of these grades when designing a vintage style ring.

 Very Light.
 N, O, P, Q and R are the grades that make up the Very Light category and have a strongly notable color.
 The color can vary from yellow to a brown tint and are sometimes referred to as “top light brown” within the industry.
 These diamonds have very low demand, which results in extremely low prices (possibly the lowest within the industry).

 Light.
 All other grades from S to Z are considered Light.
 Interestingly, Light colored diamonds - specifically those beyond a U grade - usually have greater demand than Very Light diamonds.
 This is due to the fact that the slightly stronger color is seen simply as a yellow stone, rather than an off-color diamond.
-However, diamonds of these grades are still not considered to be fancy colored diamonds.
+However, a diamond of this grade is still not considered to be a fancy color diamond.

 Impacts on Color

 Setting.
-Selecting a setting that pairs well with your diamond and is similar in tone can help neutralize any hues in the diamond itself.
-For example, choosing a yellow gold setting for a Near Colorless diamond will effectively absorb any yellow tones contained within the diamond.
-Likewise, Colorless diamonds may look the brightest set in white gold or platinum to highlight their pure lack of color.
+Selecting a ring setting that pairs well with your diamond and is similar in tone can help neutralize any hues in the diamond itself.
+For example, choosing a yellow gold setting for a Near Colorless diamond will effectively absorb the yellow tint contained within the diamond.
+Likewise, a colorless diamond may look the brightest set in white gold or platinum to highlight its pure lack of color.

 Shape.
 Certain shapes of diamonds have the ability to show or hide color to varying degrees.
 Cuts like round or princess, for example, reflect more light, which in turn, masks more color.
 Step-cut diamonds such as emerald or Asscher, however, may highlight any hues of color because these cuts have fewer facets.
 This results in larger windows into the diamond to see Color.
 Similarly, fancy shape cuts, like pear and marquise, can also have slightly more concentrated color at their pointed ends.

 Size.
-Simply put, color is easier to see in a larger diamond.
+Simply put, color is easier to see in a larger diamond shape.
 If you are considering purchasing a lower grade stone, be careful to also do carat size comparisons.
-If you’re looking above 1 carat, you should look for a grade H diamond or better.
+If you’re looking above 1 carat, you should look for a grade H color diamond or better.